March, Candlelight Vigil Planned For One Year Anniversary Of George Floyd's Death

 “The biggest lesson I learned is that level of hate that’s in society and level of racism in society,” Dr. Dickerson said.

-In Lynn, a candlelight vigil will be held by Diverse People United (DPU), an organization created as a result of Floyd’s death.MORE NEWS: How Long Will Immunosuppressed Have To Wear Masks?
-Dr. Mallika Marshall Answers Your COVID Questions
+In Lynn, a candlelight vigil will be held by Diverse People United (DPU), an organization created as a result of Floyd’s death.MORE NEWS: Bomb Threat Briefly Shuts Down Manchester, New Hampshire Airport

 “We just want to give everybody a little bit of space to process those feelings and emotions and understanding the reality that this BLM movement is not fly by night,” said Anthony Coleman of DPU.